Do you have a minimum investment amount?

 What custodians do you use?

-Currently, we hold the majority of client assets at Schwab Institutional.
+Currently, we hold the majority of client assets at Charles Schwab Institutional.
 We also use Fidelity Investments for certain client situations.
 It’s important to know that we don’t work for these custodians.
 We’ve simply decided to use their platform to fulfill our investment management needs for clients.